Objects allow you to store keyed collections of values. That’s fine.

 for..inloop will list them though.
 So if we need to work with array-like objects, then these “extra” properties can become a problem.

 for..inloop is optimized for generic objects, not arrays, and thus is 10-100 times slower.
 Of course, it’s still very fast.
-The speedup may matter only in bottlenecks or just irrelevant.
+The speedup may only matter in bottlenecks.
 But still we should be aware of the difference.

 Generally, we shouldn’t use